iconengineering/iconengineering.github.io/careers/index.md

 >Ideal candidate will have 1 to 4 years experience.
 ArcGIS, geodatabase, spatial analysis skills essential.
 AutoCad experience is a plus.

 #### Web Developer
 >Ideal candidate will have 3 to 10 years experience, BSCE, experience in developing interactive web applications and mapping.
-Proficiency in HTML and R, and experience using GitHub is desired.
+Proficiency in HTML, Javascript, and R, and experience using GitHub is desired.

 <hr>
 **Contact [icon@iconeng.com](mailto:icon@iconeng.com) if you think you would be a great addition to our company.**